emilyfairfax/LandLabModels/README.md

 # LandLabModels
 Models built using LandLab

-<p> The Overland Flow model is currently making the water height at every other node equal to zero.
-I'm not sure why.
-The other nodes seem to be working fine.
-I got some help from Greg Tucker on the model, particularly setting boundary conditions and assigning the correct sign to my flux.
-Any comments that could help me fix the every other height being zero issue are appreciated.</p>
+<p> These overland flow codes appear to be functioning, with much help from Greg Tucker and the LandLab tutorials.
+I had a code up earlier that didn't work because of an issue in my Hedge array.
+I deleted that code.
+Any comments for improvements on the functioning codes are appreciated since I am very new to python/LandLab and know I still have a lot to learn!</p>
+<p> </p>
+<p> Emily</p>